MauroDataMapper/docs/docs/user-guides/user-profile/user-profile.md

 ## 2. Change your profile picture

-To add or edit your profile picture, navigate to the **'My profile'** page and click the pencil icon on your profile picture.
+To add or edit an image to your profile picture, navigate to the **'My profile'** page and click the pencil icon on your profile picture.
 A dropdown menu will appear with the option to either **'Change image'** or **'Remove image'**.

 ![Screenshot of profile picture menu](user-profile-picture.png)

-To add or change the image for your profile picture, select **'Change image'** and the file explorer on your computer will open.
-Navigate to the image you would like to use for your profile, select it and then click **'Open'**.
+To change the image for your profile picture, select **'Change image'** and the file explorer on your computer will open.
+Navigate to the image you would like to use and then click **'Open'**.

-The image will then be imported into your **'My profile'** page, with a preview displayed on the right.
+This image will then be imported into your **'My profile'** page, with a preview displayed on the right.
 You can then resize the image by hovering over the corners of the highlighted box until an arrow appears.
 Click and hold the left mouse button and drag the box until it is the desired size.

 To drag the entire highlighted box, hover your cursor inside the box until the 4 headed arrow appears.
 Click and hold the left mouse button until the box is in the desired location.

 Once you have finished adjusting your profile picture, click **'Update profile image'** and a notification will appear on the bottom right of your screen to confirm the update.
 Then click **'Save profile'** to save all changes.

 To remove a profile picture, click the pencil icon and select **'Remove image'** from the dropdown menu.
-Again, a notification will appear at the bottom right of your screen to confirm the change and then click **'Save profile'**.
+Again, a notification will appear at the bottom right of your screen to confirm the change.
+Then click **'Save profile'**.

 <iframe src="https://player.vimeo.com/video/507538609" width="640" height="397" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>